carbon-language/carbon-lang/llvm/docs/Phabricator.rst

 commit the change for you (with attribution).
 It is sufficient to add a comment to the approved review indicating you cannot commit the patch yourself.
 If you have commit access, there are multiple workflows to commit the change.
-Whichever method you follow it is recommend that your commit message ends with the line:
+Whichever method you follow it is recommended that your commit message ends with the line:

 ::